 SFC Regulation Info

-Transparency, risk management, and funds segregation are also some of the criteria Colombian Forex brokers are asked to meet to receive the SFC stamp of approval.
-It is important to note that the Colombian regulator has the authority to impose financial fines as well as to revoke licenses and permissions if brokers fail to meet SFC compliance requirements.
+Transparency, risk management, and funds segregation are also some of the criteria Colombian forex brokers are asked to meet to receive the SFC stamp of approval.
+It is important to note that the Colombian regulator has the authority to impose fines as well as to revoke licenses and permissions if brokers fail to meet SFC compliance requirements.

 How Can Colombian Traders Verify SFC Authorization?